Skip to main content

 We support:

-• Members obtaining and recording drainage easements for all private drains crossing neighboring properties.
+• Members obtaining and recording drainage easements for private drains crossing neighboring properties.

-• Requiring an individual or entity who breaks or damages a properly functioning tile and properly marked tile outlet to be responsible for returning the tile to operational condition within 30 days.
+• Requiring an individual or entity who breaks or damages a properly functioning and marked tile or properly marked outlet to be responsible for returning the tile to operational condition within 30 days.

-• Legislation revoking the 1982 Michigan Department of Environment, Great Lakes, and Energy (MDEGLE) Rule 8 under Part 31 Rules for Inland Lakes and Streams, designating several drains as mainstream portions of eleven natural water courses.
-If the rule is not revoked, MDEGLE should be responsible to pay for all maintenance costs of the waterways according to the County Drain standards.
+• Legislation revoking the 1982 Michigan Department of Environment, Great Lakes, and Energy (EGLE) Rule 8 under Part 31 Rules for Inland Lakes and Streams, designating several drains as mainstream portions of eleven natural water courses.
+If the rule is not revoked, EGLE should be responsible for paying maintenance costs of the waterways according to county drain standards.

-• Landowners taking a proactive role and/or being notified and involved with their drain/water resources commissioners in routine drain maintenance and emergency repairs.
+• Landowners taking a proactive role and/or being timely notified and involved with their drain or water resources commissioners in routine drain maintenance and emergency repairs.

-• Drain/water resources commissioners offering incentives or credits for landowners who properly maintain drains located on their property.
+• Drain or water resources commissioners offering incentives or credits for landowners who properly maintain drains located on their property.

-• Landowners voluntarily contributing to county drain maintenance through appropriate soil conservation practices working with Natural Resources Conservation Service and county drain/water resources commissioners.
+• Landowners voluntarily contributing to county drain maintenance through appropriate soil conservation practices working with Natural Resources Conservation Service (NRCS) and county drain or water resources commissioners.

-• Michigan Farm Bureau providing farmers and members with a better understanding of the Drain Code of 1956 by creating an educational series available to the general public.
+• Michigan Farm Bureau providing farmers and members with a better understanding of the Michigan Drain Code by creating an educational series available to the public.

-• The authority for administering the Drain Code should be maintained within the Michigan Department of Agriculture and Rural Development and the office of the drain/water resources commissioner at the local level.
+• The authority for administering the drain code should be maintained within the Michigan Department of Agriculture and Rural Development and the office of the drain or water resources commissioner at the local level.

-• If existing ditches are moved at the request of the county/county road commission, the additional cost should be the responsibility of the county/county road commission's project.
+• If existing ditches are moved at the request of the county or county road commission, the additional cost should be the responsibility of the county or county road commission's project.

 • Current exemptions for drain maintenance within state statute are appropriate and should be maintained.